atifh/VoidAPP/README.md

 ## TODO

-1. send email as concurrent program
+1. send email as concurrent program. :white_check_mark:
-2. Pass any website url and get page title and the largest image available on that page.
+2. Pass any website url to get page title, email and all the images available on that page.
 3. More utility functions - TBD